 Seafood is prolific, with the regions most renowned dish being bouillabaisse, a hearty fish and lobster soup.

 Dishes unique to Provence and Cote d'Azur:

 P.S.
-If you are looking for easy, wholesome French recipes without having to go shopping for fancy ingredients, then do hop on over to French Recipes to Love where you will find plenty of delicious, tried and true recipes to cook up a French Storm in your kitchen.
+If you are looking for easy, wholesome French recipes without having to go shopping for fancy ingredients, then do hop on over to Love French Food where you will find plenty of delicious, tried and true recipes to cook up a French Storm in your kitchen.
 Try them, your family and friends will love you for it.
 I have already tried a few which continue to be family favorites.